alexcarl98/Ring_Runner/README.md

 <!-- This is where I jot down ideas I might want to explore with this game/system in the future.
 This is only useful if I am using this doc on an ongoing basis, and I plan to come back to it and make edits. -->

 #### Difficulty settings:
 - As of now, we have a difficult setting where the player gains more colors as the game progresses.
-I may include a selector for this difficulty setting
+I may include a selector for this difficulty setting on the title screen. (i.e. if players want to start with more colors from the start they can do so).

-#### Levels:
+#### Game Goals / Levels:
 - i'm considering adding other levels to the game, with different backgrounds, floor tiles, and difficulties to them.

-#### Game Setup:
-I may introduce springs in a different way:
-- Instead of starting the game with the player as one color, start them as two colors.
-- Have a white spring that players may jump on regardless of color.
-- have patterns of mostly white springs, with one colored spring in the mix
-- slowly increase the number of red, blue, (and eventually green, and yellow) springs as the game progresses and make the white springs less common.

-#### Power-ups:
-- Include a power-up where the player turns entirely white in their icing and may jump on any spring whatsoever.
-- Use Icing colors as power-ups/health. the more icing collected, the more springs they could jump on, but when they get hurt, they lose the color that touches the spike and get downgraded.

-#### Game Goals / Story:
 - I may decide to change the goal of the game (this would build on the level Part) alongside the endless run mode I may include a story mode in which case, here is the story: You're a donut and your want to be eaten.
 You're rolling through a series of obstacles and crazy environments in the hopes that you roll into the mouth that eats you.

 ## 6.0 Appendix